terralang/terra/docs/getting-started.md

 Note that, unlike C++, `case` statements must currently be nested directly beneath the corresponding `switch`; also, no `break` statements are required.
-(If you use `break`, it will break out of the corresponding outermost loop, if any, or otherwise be an error.)
+(If you use `break`, it will break out of the corresponding innermost loop, if any, or otherwise be an error.)

 An optional `else` may be used to specify a default fall-through case.